Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Refute the theory of racism.

-Note the energy role of carbohydrates and the plastic function of fats.
+Note the energetic role of carbohydrates and the plastic function of fats.

-Describe the metabolism and energy conversion in the cell;
+Describe metabolism and energy conversion in a cell;

 Describe the genetic apparatus of bacteria;